Minimum Wage Law

 There is no separate tipped rate for service workers who receive tips in VA.
 However, businesses whose personnel receive payment via tips must ensure that the employees receive enough tips to earn at least the standard minimum rate.
 If they do not earn at least the standard minimum, the employer is responsible for paying the difference.

-For more information on Virginia’s minimum wage laws, visit our Virginia Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.
+To read more, visit our VA Minimum page, which includes topics such as minimum rates, tip minimum, tip sharing and pooling, and subminimum rates.

-Virginia labor laws require employers to pay employees not less than one and one-half the time of the employees’ regular rates for all hours worked in excess of 40 hours in any one (1) workweek.
-VA Statute 40.1-29.2
+Virginia protects your rights by requiring employers to pay not less than one and one-half the time of their staff’s regular rates for all hours clocked in excess of 40 hours in any one (1) week.
+This is the same requirement specified in the FLSA.

-Virginia does not have a prevailing wage law that governs wage rates on government project or service contracts.
+Virginia does not have a statute that governs pay rates for those employed on government projects or service agreements.

-Under certain circumstances, employers in Virginia may be required to pay residents wage rates established by federal prevailing wage rates and rules.
-The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.
-Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
-See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.
+Employees may be eligible for prevailing wages if they are hired for U.S. government or government-funded construction projects or perform certain government functions.
+See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more info.

 Meals and Breaks

-Virginia labor laws require employers to provide a lunch period of at least thirty (30) minutes to employees ages fourteen (14) and fifteen (15) when scheduled to work for more than five (5) hours continuously.
+Current state legislation requires companies to provide a lunch period of at least thirty (30) minutes to employees ages fourteen (14) and fifteen (15) when scheduled to be on the clock for more than five (5) hours continuously.
 VA Statute 40.1-81.